AI and Anxiety

 When ChatGPT 3 came out, I was initially terrified how it might make my job irrelevant and all creative professions along with it.

 My current project is to help people live more sustainably.
 From that perspective, AI is an ecological disaster.
-At the same time, I think the way that AI removes our need to think,actively harm our public institutions.
+At the same time, I think the way that AI removes our need to think,actively harms our public institutions.
 The more software I build, the more I understand the importance of understanding how things work, from the hardware to the software, in order to be able to fix it myself when something breaks.
 In that sense, I am skeptical of the way AI encourages us to just copy-paste without knowing what we are doing.
-It is like stackoverflow but on steroids.
+It is like stackoverflow, but on steroids.

 - Marc